Other than the collapse of peace talks, this year’s biggest Mideast story was understood in shorthand.

 Omitted that one Palestinian family evicted from a Sheikh Jarrah building had failed to pay its rent.

 Claimed archeological projects are controlled by “right wing groups.”

 It was a close vote, but Time managed to edge the other ignoble contenders for a September cover story stating: “Why Israel Doesn’t Care About Peace”.
-An excerpt is online at Time, but the full article from the print version can be seen here (PDF format).

 There were four primary reasons why the magazine “won.”